alanng10/Lang/Docue/a.md

 The letter "Y" refers to object that is applicable to all.

+The letter "Z" refers to  that is applicable to all.

 The lower case letters refer to instances of the correponding upper case letters entities.